bachsofttrick/r8152/README.md

 # r8152
-Driver for Realtek RTL815x USB Ethernet Adapter
+Driver for Realtek RTL815x USB Ethernet Adapter.
+Meant to be used in distributions only.
+For upstream bugs, please report them to your distribution maintainer or to Realtek.

 ## Build and install with DKMS